Ronnie Earle: Investigation and prosecution of Tom DeLay

-Other Major Criminal Investigations Conducted by Earle

-LaCresha Murray Case
+Prosecution of LaCresha Murray

-In 1996, Earle indicted 11-year-old LaCresha Murray for capital murder involving two-year-old Jayla Belton - the youngest homicide prosecution in Texas history.
+In 1996, Earle indicted 11-year-old LaCresha Murray for capital murder involving two-year-old Jayla Belton – the youngest homicide prosecution in Texas history.
 Earle's evidence rested on an alleged confession by Murray, obtained by interrogation at a children's shelter in the absence of any attorney or family member.
 Murray's case provoked several public protests of Earle's office and at the Texas State Capitol from her detention in 1996 until her release in 1999, when the case was reviewed.

 Murray was again tried and convicted of intentional injury to a child, receiving a 25-year sentence.
 In 2001, the Texas Third Court of Appeals later reversed the verdict and remanded her sentence after discerning that her confession had been illegally obtained.
 Furthermore, a liver tissue examination by a pathologist expert in the field showed the injury was inflicted hours before and thus not by Murray.
 Clothes worn by the toddler had no blood traces which should have been present given the injuries — indicating the clothes were changed after the toddler was beaten.

 Faced with the evidence Earle eventually dropped all charges against Murray.
 In 2002, a suit was filed against the Travis County District Attorney's Office and a host of other individuals and various agencies, which alleged the Murray family had been victimized by malicious prosecution, defamation, libel and slander, and had suffered mental anguish.
 Charges of racism were also raised in the suit, suggesting that the Murray family would have been treated differently had they been white.
 Murray's suit was dismissed.
 On November 28, 2005, the US Supreme Court refused to revive the lawsuit.

-Maurice Pierce Case
+Prosecution of Maurice Pierce

 On December 6, 1991, four teenage girls were murdered inside a local yogurt shop in Austin.
 In 1999, Earle led the "Yogurt Shop Murders" case against suspect Maurice Pierce, leading to a grand jury indicting him on four counts of first degree murder.
 Pierce was arrested, along with Robert Springsteen IV, Michael Scott, and Forrest Welborn, for the murders of four girls.
 Springsteen and Scott eventually confessed to the crime.
 Springsteen was convicted and sentenced to death.
 Scott was convicted and sentenced to life in prison.

 Welborn was never indicted for the crime.
 Pierce continually maintained his innocence up until his release, occurring three years after his arrest.
 The state could not use Springsteen's and Scott's confessions against Pierce, so, without a confession, and only circumstantial evidence to connect him to the yogurt shop, the state had to either try Pierce or release him.
 Earle released him and dropped all charges citing a lack of evidence.
 The case against Pierce remains open.
 On December 24, 2010, Pierce was shot dead by Austin police officers in an incident during which Pierce allegedly stabbed a police officer with the officer's knife.